saffron-cat/wordle-bot/README.md

 # Wordle_Bot
-Wordle script to filter possible answers.
+Python script to filter possible answers.

 Feel free to break and or fix.